optiMiskit/tickflow-syntax-highlighting-for-sublime/README.md

 # Tickflow syntax highlighting for [Sublime Text](https://www.sublimetext.com)
-A collection of resources to add Tickflow syntax highlighting that is somewhat context aware (example: hex numbers that represent subroutines are colored differently than hex numbers used as values).
+A collection of resources to add Tickflow syntax highlighting that is context aware (example: hex numbers that represent subroutines are colored differently than hex numbers used as values).
 Color scheme is based on Notepad++ and the original color scheme provided with [Tickflow](https://github.com/rhmodding/Tickompiler).